ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

 ## Get {{ model }} configuration
 A pre-industrial configuration of {{ model }} is available on the <a href="https://github.com/coecms/esm-pre-industrial" target="_blank">coecms GitHub</a>.
 <br>
-To get it on <i>Gadi</i>, create a directory to store the model configuration and clone the GitHub repo in it by running:
+To get it on <i>Gadi</i>, create a directory to store the model configuration.Navigate to this directory and clone the GitHub repo in it by running:
 <pre><code>git clone https://github.com/coecms/esm-pre-industrial.git</code></pre>
 <terminal-window>
     <terminal-line data="input">mkdir -p ~/access-esm</terminal-line>